I help creatives find and refine their voices.

 In addition to helping authors become better writers, I am passionate about guiding singers to become better musicians.
 A classically trained soprano, I teach voice lessons and encourage my students to find, use, and enjoy their unique voices.

-I train for half-marathons, read, and binge on BBC crime dramas in my free time.
+In my spare time I read, binge on BBC crime dramas, and am ever in search of the perfect handbag.
 I live with my husband near Yellow Springs, Ohio.

 …she is intelligent, compassionate AND not afraid to practice tough love…which is crucial for authors…her critical thinking and professionalism have had an enormous impact on my books.